aviolante/github.io/_pages/about.md

 title: "About"
 ---

-With over 10 years of experience in analytics and data science, Andre holds a Master’s degree in Data Science and has worked as both an individual contributor and a leader of high performing teams in large companies and startups.
-He possesses exceptional communication skills and has worked across various industries, including but not limited to, retail (direct-to-consumer and e-commerce), consumer analytics and personalization, and finance (both fintech and traditional banking), gaining experience from renowned brands and consulting firms such as Zappos, Nike, SAS, IBM, Bolt, and Quantworks.
+With over a decade of experience in analytics and data science, Andre holds a Master's degree in the field and has excelled as both an individual contributor and team leader in large companies and startups.
+He has strong communication skills and has worked across diverse sectors including retail (direct-to-consumer, e-commerce), consumer analytics, personalization, and finance (fintech, traditional banking), with affiliations to major brands and consulting firms like Zappos / Amazon, Nike, SAS, IBM, Bolt, and Quantworks.

-Andre has experience working with a range of on-premise and cloud architectures (Oracle, Hadoop, Microsoft, SAS, AWS, and GCP) and has utilized open source tools such as SQL, R, and Python.
-He adopts a servant leadership model and prioritizes building genuine relationships with his team members while mentoring them to progress both professionally and personally.
-He values diversity of thought and encourages collaboration among team members, always looking for ways to solve real-world business problems that make an impact.
+Andre is proficient in various architectures like Oracle, Hadoop, Microsoft, SAS, AWS, and GCP, along with programming languages like SQL, R, and Python.
+His servant leadership approach prioritizes genuine relationships within teams, fostering professional and personal growth.
+He values diverse perspectives and promotes collaborative problem-solving for driving high impact business solutions.

-During his leisure time, Andre enjoys working out, watching sports, reading, binge-watching shows, and spending time with his family.
+Outside work, Andre enjoys exercise, sports, teaching, reading, binge-watching shows, and family time.